danielrcollins1/OED-Expanded/x-campaign-material.md

 #### Number Appearing and % in Lair

 When stocking a wilderness, use the number appearing and guidelines in volume 2 or in [OED Monster Database](https://github.com/danielrcollins1/Arena/blob/master/MonsterDatabase.csv).
-The numbers of creatures in the wilds are not constrained by the limits of dungeon corridors.
+The numbers of creatures in the wilds are not constrained by the limits of dungeon corridors or the size of the party.
 The “% in lair” statistic is rolled when the encounter comes up.
-This will indicate that the party has encountered the lair of such creatures (camp, hut, cave, etc.) Note on the map for future development.
+This will indicate that the party has encountered such creatures at their lair (camp, hut, cave, etc.) Note on the map for future development.

 ### Adjustment and Final Touches